j-s-correa/AceSuperstore.Task2/README.md

 ## 📁 Project Structure

-The repository is organized into logical components for SQL development and Tableau visualization.
+The repository is organised into logical components for SQL development and Tableau visualisation.
 The `README.md` is structured to mirror the key stages of the data pipeline and model design.

 <img width="443" height="371" alt="image" src="https://github.com/user-attachments/assets/b866b0ae-a8ed-489c-8b54-6fe886428096" />